UK set to recognize Palestinian state despite opposition from the US

 Starmer has insisted that Hamas will have no role in the future of the governance of the Palestinian people and must release the Israeli hostages it still holds from the attacks on Oct.
 7, 2023.

-The two countries have a historic role in the politics of the Middle East over the past 100 years, having carved out the region following the defeat of the Ottoman Empire in World War 1.
+France and the U.K. have a historic role in the politics of the Middle East over the past 100 years, having carved up the region following the defeat of the Ottoman Empire in World War I.

 As part of that carve-up, the U.K. became the governing power of what was then Palestine.
 It was also author of the 1917 Balfour Declaration, which backed the establishment of a “national home for the Jewish people.”